Xenecraft/xenecraft.github.io/readme.md

 Roadmap of Things for the Website:
 -----
+* Redesign in better view
+* Better font face for proper seeming website
+* Better element positioning
+* Responsiveness?
-* Position Fixed: creeper at bottom
+* Position Fixed: creeper at bottom?
 * Hover over thing?
-* Include a slideshow to display in server images
-* Install JSON API to:
-see who is on
-see what plugins installed

 Finished
 -----
+* ~~Include a slideshow to display in server images~~
 * ~~Migrate Pages from Wordpress~~
 * ~~Purchase Domain and Map It~~
 * ~~Migrate images over to local~~